Hello and welcome!

 Some countries in Latin America don’t place any calendar year restrictions on a tourist visa.
 This means that, right before your tourist visa is up (typically after either 90 or 180 days in most countries), you can simply travel outside the country for a few days, come back and receive another tourist visa.

-Here are some countries where this is allowed.
+Here are some countries where border hopping is ‘allowed’.

 CA-4 Countries (El Salvador, Guatemala, Honduras, and Nicaragua) – However, you will have to border hop to a non CA-4 country in order to renew your tourist visa when you come back.